Blake Bortles: 2015 season

 Bortles, after having a strong preseason in his second year, started the 2015 season slow with a touchdown and two interceptions in the season-opening 20–9 loss to the Carolina Panthers.
 In the next game, he led the Jaguars on a comeback drive against the Miami Dolphins to seal their first victory of the season.
 Bortles threw for 273 yards and two touchdowns with no interceptions.
 During Week 5 against the Tampa Bay Buccaneers, Bortles threw for a then-career-high four touchdowns for 303 yards along with 21 rushing yards.
 However, this was not enough as the Jaguars lost 38–31.
-During Week 13, he broke the Jaguars single game record with five touchdown passes in a 42–39 road loss to the Tennessee Titans.
+During Week 13, he broke the Jaguars single game record with five touchdown passes in a 42–39 road loss to the Titans.

 The Jaguars finished with a 5–11 record in 2015, and Bortles again led the league in sacks taken (51) and interceptions thrown (18).
 However, the season was also a success for the second-year quarterback in many ways.
 Bortles set the Jaguars single-season franchise records for passing touchdowns (35), passing yards, (4,428), pass completions (355), and pass attempts (606).
 His 90-yard touchdown throw to Allen Robinson in Week 16 was the longest in the NFL that year.
 His passer rating was above 80 in eleven games, and he threw a touchdown pass in the Jaguars' first 15 games of 2015, a franchise record.
 After throwing no touchdowns in the regular season finale, he shared second place with Eli Manning, Cam Newton, and Carson Palmer, behind only Tom Brady's 36.
 He was also seventh in the NFL in passing yards with 4,428, behind Drew Brees, Philip Rivers, Brady, Palmer, Matt Ryan, and Manning.
 He was ranked 56th by his fellow players on the NFL Top 100 Players of 2016.

 2016 season

 Bortles compiled a disappointing 3–13 record for the 2016 Jaguars, amid considerable turnover in the organization.
 During a nine-game losing streak, offensive coordinator Greg Olson was replaced by Nathaniel Hackett in Week 8, and head coach Gus Bradley by Doug Marrone in Week 16.
-The following week, Bortles caught his first career reception from wide receiver Marqise Lee on a 20-yard trick play that netted a touchdown and led to a Christmas Eve 38–17 victory over the Tennessee Titans.
+The following week, Bortles caught his first career reception from wide receiver Marqise Lee on a 20-yard trick play that netted a touchdown and led to a Christmas Eve 38–17 victory over the Titans.
 It was his only game with a passer rating of over 100 in 2016 (compared to five in 2015).

 Bortles finished the 2016 season with 3,905 yards passing and a 58.9 completion percentage, 23 touchdown passes, 16 interceptions (4th in the NFL), but just 34 sacks, and five 300+ yard games (7th in the NFL).
 Following the season, he stated that he had suffered from a Grade 1 right AC joint sprain in Week 8, and suffered from wrist tendinitis in the latter part of the season, which could explain his regression.